Recoskie/JDasm/docs/Basics.md

 <br />

-In disassembly the original names stay intact between basic CPU operations, like add, multiply, or divide.
+In disassembly, the original names stay intact between basic CPU operations, like add, multiply, or divide.

 <br />

-IT also does not matter if you have an ARM core, or X86 core, or emended core.
-The primitive types are the same.
-Even if the processor runs completely differently binary encoded instructions.
+IT also does not matter if you have an ARM core, X86 core, or emended core.
+The primitive types are the same even if the processor runs entirely differently binary-encoded instructions.

 <br />

-As a byte is still a byte of memory no matter what the system architecture is.
+A byte is still a byte of memory no matter what the system architecture is.
 The lengths of data are also still in word size.
 Thus integers are still the same.

 <br />

-The processor must be able to do arithmetic, and operations with the standard primitive data types.
+The processor must be able to do arithmetic and operations with the standard primitive data types.
 In order to work with file formats.
-Which are the building blocks, for all format types.
+Which are the building blocks for all format types.

 <br />

-The only thing that can change between different system processors, and architectures is the byte order.
+The only thing that can change between different system processors and architectures is the byte order.

 <h2>Little endian, and big endian.</h2>

-Lets say we read a DWORD (four bytes), from memory that are 11, 22, 33, 44 in hex.
+Let's say we read a DWORD (four bytes), from memory that are 11, 22, 33, 44 in hex.

 <br />

-In a system that reads bytes in little endian byte order: Bytes are read in reverse order = 44, 33, 22, 11.
+In a system that reads bytes in little-endian byte order: Bytes are read in reverse order = 44, 33, 22, 11.

 <br />

-In a processor that reads bytes in big endian order = 11, 22, 33, 44.
+In a processor that reads bytes in big-endian order = 11, 22, 33, 44.

 <br />

-Big endian is not used much if at all anymore.
-Thus systems that are big endian switch the byte order using arithmetic operations to maintain compatibility.
+Big-endian is not used much, if at all anymore.
+Thus systems that are big-endian switch the byte order using arithmetic operations to maintain compatibility.

 <br />

-So basically little endian is the format that is used the most today.
+So basically, little-endian is the format that is used the most today.

 <h2>Integer numbers.</h2>

-When we talk integers.
-We are talking numbers without a decimal point.
+When we talk integers, we are talking numbers without a decimal point.
 That operate the same as regular numbers without a decimal point.

 <br />

 We can count to 9 before adding one to the next place value.
 In which 9+1=10.
-So number of times we have counted to 10 is in the 10 position.
-The number of we have counted to 100 is in 100 position.
-As 10 can be added to 10 times to reach 100 position, for number of 100s.
+So the number of times we have counted to 10 is in the 10 position.
+The number we have counted to 100 is in the 100 position.
+As 10 can be added to 10 times to reach 100 position, for the number of 100s.

 <br />

-A max value, for 7 digits with 10 per place value 7 across is 10000000-1=9999999.
-We could easily say 10 to the power of 7 minus 1.
-Which is 10^7-1=9999999.
+A max value for 7 digits with 10 per place value 7 across is 10000000-1=9999999.
+We could easily say 10 to the power of 7 minus 1, which is 10^7-1=9999999.

 <br />

-In binary we limit our selves to 1 and 0.
-We go 1+1=10 which is the number of twos we have counted.
+In binary, we limit ourselves to 1 and 0.
+We go 1+1=10, which is the number of twos we have counted.

 <br />

-Thus if we count to place value 2 a second time we forum place value 100 which is 4.
-Because each place value can be counted to twice at each position making each next position a multiple of two instead, of ten.
+Thus if we count to place value 2 a second time, we forum place value 100, which is 4 because each place value can be counted to twice at each position, making each next position a multiple of two instead of ten.

 <br />

-This means a number 8 in length has 2^8-1=255 combinations.
-Which is called a byte.
+This means a number 8 in length has 2^8-1=255 combinations, which is called a byte.
 Also is what one position of memory is.
-Thus a WORD which is two bytes has a max value of 2^16-1=65535.
+Thus a WORD which is two bytes, has a max value of 2^16-1=65535.

 <br />

-Using two symbols vs ten symbols does not change how a number counts to next place value, or caries, adds.
-The number of symbols we are using before the next place, and carry is called a number base.
+Using two symbols or ten symbols does not change how a number counts to the next place value or caries adds.
+The number of symbols we are using before the next place and carry is called a number base.

 <br />